-Either Party may appeal from a dismissal of a Formal Complaint or any part of the Complaint.
+Either Party may appeal from a dismissal of a Formal Complaint or any part of the Complaint to the Chancellor's Office (CO) Systemwide Title IX Unit.
 The appeal must be filed within 10 Working Days from the date of the Notice of Dismissal.
-The appeal will be in writing and will be based only on one or more of the following grounds: a procedural irregularity occurred that affected the dismissal of the Formal Complaint; new evidence that was not reasonably available at the time the dismissal decision was made that could affect the decision to dismiss the Formal Compliant; or the Title IX Coordinator (or designee) who dismissed the Formal Complaint had a conflict of interest or bias for or against the complainant or respondent in this case or complainants or respondents in general.
+The appeal will be in writing and will be based only on one or more of the following grounds: a procedural irregularity occurred that affected the dismissal of the Formal Complaint; new evidence that was not reasonably available at the time the dismissal decision was made that could affect the decision to dismiss the Formal Compliant; or the Title IX Coordinator (or designee) who dismissed the Formal Complaint had a conflict of interest or bias for or against the Complainant or Respondent in this case or complainants or respondents in general.

-Appeals will be filed with the Chancellor's Office (CO) and will be addressed to:
+Appeals will be filed with the Chancellor's Office (CO) Systemwide Title IX Unit. and will be addressed to:

 Systemwide Title IX Unit

 Systemwide Human Resources

 Office of the Chancellor

 TIX-Dismissal-Appeals@calstate.edu

-If you are unable to file an appeal or a response to an appeal electronically, please contact the Campus Title IX Office for assistance.
+If you are Any individual who is unable to file an appeal or a response to an appeal electronically, please should contact the Campus Title IX Office for assistance.

 When an appeal is submitted, the other Party as well as the Campus Title IX Coordinator will be notified in writing.
 In response to the appeal, the other Party will be given 5 Working Days from their receipt of notice of the appeal to submit a written statement in support of or challenging the dismissal.
-Within 10 Working Days of the CO's receipt of the appeal, the Parties will Simultaneously receive (via email) a written decision with explanation.
+Within 10 Working Days of the CO's receipt of the appeal, the Parties will simultaneously receive (via email) a written decision with explanation.